gsm1011/hadoop.admin/manuscript/chapter4.md

                [-help [cmd]]
     ...

-The meaning of the command options is listed in Table [tbl:mradmin].
+The meaning of the command options is listed below:

-<span>ll</span> **Option** & **Description**\
--refreshServiceAcl & Force JobTracker to reload service ACL.\
+- `-refreshServiceAcl` Force JobTracker to reload service ACL.
--refreshQueues & Force JobTracker to reload queue configurations.\
+- `-refreshQueues` Force JobTracker to reload queue configurations.
--refreshUserToGroupsMappings & Force JobTracker to reload user group mappings.\
+- `-refreshUserToGroupsMappings` Force JobTracker to reload user group mappings.
--refreshSuperUserGroupsConfiguration & Force JobTracker to reload super user group mappings.\
+- `-refreshSuperUserGroupsConfiguration` Force JobTracker to reload super user group mappings.
--refreshNodes & Force JobTracker to refresh the JobTracker hosts.\
+- `-refreshNodes` Force JobTracker to refresh the JobTracker hosts.
--help [cmd] & Show the help info for a command or all commands.\
+- `-help [cmd]` Show the help info for a command or all commands.

 ### See also

 - The Configuring SecondaryNameNode recipe
 - The Managing MapReduce jobs recipe

 ## Managing TaskTracker